 What length of a speed hump should you use?

-There are many important factors that people consider before purchasing a speed hump, and length is one of those factors.
+People consider many important factors before purchasing a speed hump, and length is one of those factors.
 Selecting the wrong length of a speed hump will waste not only your money but also your time.
 Therefore, make sure you make the right decision.

 Most agencies use speed humps having 12 to 14 feet travel length.
 But it is better to check the size of your road or street before selecting a speed hump.

-Other factors that you need to keep in mind when buying road humps for speed control purposes are material, colour, manufacturer, and durability.
+Other factors you need to consider when buying road humps for speed control purposes are material, colour, manufacturer, and durability.

-How to get speed humps installed in your streets?
+How to get speed humps installed on your streets?

 If you are concerned about the lack of traffic calming devices in your area, you can request your local municipality to install them.
 There is a legal procedure that you must go through to request their installation.